dustinpfister/hexo_sitesource/source/_drafts/blog-sitemaps.md

 </urlset>
 ```

 Above is a sitemap example that gives instructions on how my site is to be crawled.
 It is not a piratical example, but it should help show how to get stared with this.
-A real sitemap will typically have url element for each of my blog posts, and set the values to what they should be as I add, and update content.
+A real sitemap will typically have a url element for each of the blog posts, and set the values to what they should be as content is added, and updated.

+### loc

+Simply the location that is to be crawled.

+### changefreq

+The frequency at which the content is updated values for this can be always, hourly, daily, weekly, monthly, yearly, and never.
+Setting a value of always will not make crawlers constantly come back to the page every second, and if you set a value of never a crawler may still pop in now and then anyway.
+These are hints, not commands, and some crawlers may not even look at this value, it depends on the crawler.

+### lastmod

+Think about how you would design a crawler if you where to take the time to make one, yes this value is important.
+In my example I used the yyyy-mm-dd (2017-04-28) format, but you can use any format supported by [ISO 8601](https://www.w3.org/TR/NOTE-datetime).
+I don't feel compelled to go so far as to set the time, but it can be following the format of YYYY-MM-DDThh:mmTZD (2017-04-28T11:42:00.000Z).

+## priority

+This can be used to help indicate what should be indexed first.

 ## Submiting a sitemap.